napoliion/semi-supervised-autoencoder/README.md

 > Ivy Li, Aarón Higuera, Shixiao Liang, Juehang Qin, Christopher Tunnell (2024)
 > [EPJ Web of Conferences 295, 09022](https://doi.org/10.1051/epjconf/202429509022) — CHEP 2023

-Additional work was conducted after the proceeding for my candidacy report and thesis including model testing on time-series data.
+Additional work was conducted after the proceeding for my thesis including model testing on time-series data and several architectural changes.

 ## Status

 Code is being refactored from notebooks.
-Ongoing work.
+Ongoing work on the temporal model.

 ## Data

 The spatial AE takes in a hit pattern of 494 photosensors, but this can be changed as the dimensions of the autoencoder input just needs to match the number of photosensors.
-This was tested on both normalized and raw data but the AE is able to perform well even when the data is not normalized.
+This was tested on both normalized and raw data.
 The temporal AE takes in 200 samples as XENONnT typically downsamples its longer S2 waveforms such that each S2 signal fits within 200 samples.

 ## Results and Discussion